 16

-Logical Atomism and Wittgenstein
+Logical atomism and Wittgenstein

 Annalisa Coliva

 Notoriously, Wittgenstein endorsed a form of logical atomism in the Tractatus logico-philosophicus.
-Key to his defense of atomism was the idea that simple objects (T2.02) must exist in order for names to have meaning (T3.202, 3.21-3.22, 3.203, 4.0311).
+Key to his defence of atomism was the idea that simple objects (T2.02) must exist in order for names to have meaning (T3.202, 3.21-3.22, 3.203, 4.0311).
 Names mean objects, which, in their turn, are related to one another to form states of affairs (T2.01, 2.0121, 2.0272-2.032).
 Propositions, in the Tractatus, are ultimately juxtapositions, or concatenations of names (T3.1432, 4.22), which manage to depict states of affairs (T4.01, 4.021).
 They do so thanks to the fact that their component parts stand for objects (T3.22, 4.0311) and that they share with reality the same logical form (T4.12-4.1211).
-That is to say, the combinatorial possibilities of objects amongst themselves, and of their names, match one another (T4.04).
-According to the Tractatus, the existence of simple objects is thus necessary to guarantee the possibility of propositions—that is, the possibility of there being pictures of states of affairs (T2.1-2.225)—whose truth or falsity can only be determined by comparing them with reality (T4.05-4.06).
+That is to say, the combinatorial possibilities of objects among themselves, and of their names, match one another (T4.04).
+According to the Tractatus, the existence of simple objects is thus necessary to guarantee the possibility of propositions – that is, the possibility of there being pictures of states of affairs (T2.1-2.225) – whose truth or falsity can only be determined by comparing them with reality (T4.05-4.06).
 Hence, the existence of simple objects is required to guarantee the possibility of sense (Sinn) within the framework of the picture theory that Wittgenstein endorsed in the Tractatus.
 As he put it:

 Objects make up the substance of the world.
 That is why they cannot be composite.